solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

 ![Azure service management tool maturity progression.](media/azure-management-tool-maturity.png "Azure service management tool")

-### Azure portal
+### Azure Portal

-When you are just starting, the **Azure portal** gives developers a quick view of the state of their Azure resources.
+When you are just starting, the **Azure Portal** gives developers a quick view of the state of their Azure resources.
 It supports extensive user configuration and simplifies custom reporting.
 The **[Azure mobile app](https://azure.microsoft.com/en-us/get-started/azure-portal/mobile-app/)** provides similar features for mobile users.

   ![The picture shows the initial Azure service list.](media/azure-portal-services.png "Azure Portal Services")

-Azure runs on a common framework of backend resource services and every action you take on the Azure portal translates into a backend set of APIs developed by the respective engineering team to read, create, modify, or delete resources.
+Azure runs on a common framework of backend resource services and every action you take on the Azure Portal translates into a backend set of APIs developed by the respective engineering team to read, create, modify, or delete resources.

 Moving your workload to Azure lifts some of the administrative burdens, but not all, even though you don't have to worry about the data center, you are still responsible for how you have configured those services and the access your teams have to those resources.